Are you thinking of heading to one of Latvia’s beautiful coastal cities and are looking for the best things to do in Liepaja?

 Getting To and Around Liepaja

-If you are interested in visiting Liepaja as an off-beat city break destination, there is a possibility to fly into Liepaja International Airport as well.
-This small airport serves a number of European cities along with the Latvian capital of Riga.
-Palanga airport in Lithuania, which is close to Klaipeda is also an option to fly into.
+If you are interested in visiting Liepaja as an off-beat city break destination, there is a possibility to fly into Palanga airport in Lithuania, which is close to Klaipeda.
 From there you can take a bus to Liepaja.
-The airport serves a handful of European capitals, including London, Copenhagen, Oslo, and Warsaw.
+The airport serves a handful of European capitals, including London, Copenhagen and Oslo.

 It is also possible to arrive in Liepaja via ferry from Lübeck, Germany.